Your Hiking & Backpacking Resource for Older Hikers

 The Basics — learn tips and tricks that get you off on the right foot.
 These essential tips touch on types of hiking shoes, equipment, and health concerns.
 How much water should you bring?
 Do you pack lunch or not?
 How do you communicate if there is an emergency, and your cell phone does not work?
 Do GPS maps work?
 These kinds of questions are common when you start out hiking.
 The Geez tries to take the guesswork out by flattening the learning curve.
 You start on the right foot, and you keep going.

-Trail Safety: Nothing takes the fun out of hiking more than physical dangers or a medical emergency.
-Trail safety is all about prevention.
+Trail Safety — Nothing takes the fun out of hiking more than physical dangers or a medical emergency.
+Trail safety is all about prevention, especially as older hikers.
 Tips and tricks that help prevent physical hazards or a medical emergency can be as simple as wearing a bell on your shoe.

 Healthy Hiking — learn more about exercises you can do at home before hiking—also, the types of foods that are full of energy when you need it most.
 Fight dehydration by bringing enough water and electrolytes with you to keep you wet without weighing you down.
 Tips and tricks that boost health help to keep you on the trail for years and years.